-Our latest move is all about my wife and I as a couple.
-After years of creating spaces for first our daughter, and then our son, this is about us.
 We need our own room, a place with no cribs or child beds or towers of chewed-on children's books, a place where we can lay at night and read, where we can actually fall asleep together.
-Don't Let Kids Ruin Your Sex Life

-This change is more like a statement of intent to each other: We need the retreat.
+This change states our intent to each other: We need the retreat.
 We need to work harder at maintaining our connection.

-At the moment, our apartment is filled with big boxes from IKEA for our new corner closet, and clothes that have yet to be stored away.
-And our son has not been sleeping through the night.
-So our life should seem more chaotic, but it doesn't, because we know that evening will come soon, and we'll be able to crawl into bed together and turn out the lights and hug, just like we did at what seems like an entire lifetime ago, when we were childless and well-rested and much less wise.
+Our life should seem more chaotic, but it doesn't feel that way, because we know that evening will come soon, and we'll be able to crawl into bed together and turn out the lights and hug — just like we did what seems like an entire lifetime ago, when we were childless and well-rested and much less wise.